-We appreciate that making a recording may be different from usual this year in view of coronavirus restrictions.
 We have produced a guide which includes some tips on how to produce a recording that will be acceptable to the Trustees no matter what your circumstances, but some specific points to bear in mind are:

 - The audio quality is more important than the video quality for your recordings but follow our tips on camera position, etc. The recording must be unedited;